 The council has very limited resources to purchase private properties which are actively marketed for sale on the open market.
 The scheme is targeted to specific property types and locations to meet housing need priorities in South Lanarkshire's Local Housing Strategy,

-Properties which have been empty for a period exceeding 2 years as determined by council tax records may be considered for purchase under the scheme without being actively marketed for sale.
+Properties which have been empty for a period exceeding 12 months as determined by council tax records may be considered for purchase under the scheme without being actively marketed for sale.
 Each property is judged on an individual case-by-case basis and owners will need to work with the Empty Homes Officer to consider all options for bringing the property back into use.
-For further information, please contact the Empty Homes Officer using the contact details shown,.
+For further information, please contact the Empty Homes Officer using the contact details shown.

 If you are considering renting out your property, information and advice on being a landlord in Scotland can be found on the following links:

 - Scottish Government website - information and advice about your responsibilities